centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 ---
 title: Elements of a proper Centra Front End
 altTitle: Front End elements
-excerpt: Everything you need for a pleasant shopping and checkout experience
+excerpt: Everything you need for a pleasant shopping and checkout experience.
 taxonomy:
   category: docs
 ---